About - 'Bee-bee'

 Where does the name Bee-bee come from?

-We were now the proud owners of a 1994 Toyota Hilux Surf SSRX 3.0 Ltd auto diesel, we promptly christened her ‘Bee-bee’ with a lovely bottle of Champagne, the cork of which now lovingly hangs from the rear view mirror.
+After purchasing her she was promptly christened ‘Bee-bee’ in the traditional fashion with a bottle of Champagne, the cork now lovingly hangs from the rear view mirror.
 ‘Bee-bee’ is a shortened version of Roadrunners famous catch phrase and an abbreviation of sorts of ‘Black Betty’, a song by Ram Jam;

 “She's so rock steady (bam-A-lam)

 What modifications have you made?